AvaniBaheti/Expensor/README.md

-# Expense Tracker
+# Expensor

-The application features a user-friendly interface that allows users to easily add, edit, and delete expenses.
-Users can also view their expenses by category and track their spending over time.
-In addition, the project includes a login and registration system with authentication using JSON Web Token (JWT) to ensure that only authorized users can access the expense data.
-The users can create their own category, edit it and delete it as well.
+##Expense Tracker App

-# Hi, I'm Mohit! 👋
+This application provides users a user-friendly interface which allows users to easily add, edit, and delete expenses.
+Users can also view their expenses by category and track their spending over time.This project contains a login and registration system contains authentication using JWT.
+It contains add category so users can add or delete category according to their needs.

 ## Tech Stack